CRIMINAL DEFENSE

 There are thousands of collateral consequences that come with a criminal conviction.
 The record sealing/expungement law in Ohio is constantly changing, so it is important to find an attorney who specializes in criminal law.
 There is much at stake that can affect your future moving forward.

 As a top attorney in Northeast Ohio, Attorney Olivia Myers has earned a reputation for her passion in tirelessly defending criminal charges.
-She has represented clients in serious felony offenses, including murder, raper, and manslaughter, as well as taken on appeals from criminal and juvenile trials.
+She has represented clients in serious felony offenses, including murder, rape, sex offenses, sex offender registration, pandering and obscenity, and manslaughter, as well as taken on appeals from criminal and juvenile trials.
+She is not afraid of taking cases to trial when they justify it.
+And she’s not afraid to go to new areas outside Akron and Northeast Ohio to try cases, from small courts to big county courts all over Ohio.

 Attorney Olivia Myers will thoroughly investigate any case against you, finding holes and errors if they exist, and point them out to the prosecutor.
 She will defend you at trial if the prosecutor refuses to give you a favorable deal.